RaoulGrn/pizza-project/README.md

-This project is made with React(@vite4) following a tutorial from Udemy.
+This project is made with React(@vite4).
 ReadMe file still in construction..

 ### APP features